 Yes, Mayflower is a seaworthy sailing vessel.
 Since the year 2000, she has sailed to Providence, Rhode Island; Boston, Massachusetts and Provincetown, Massachusetts.
 She sailed Cape Cod Bay to celebrate her 50th anniversary in 2007.
 Mayflower has also visited several other ports on the East Coast since she first arrived in America in 1957.

 Although it is possible that you will meet a role player portraying your ancestor, there were many more Mayflower passengers on board the original ship than we have role players.
 Even though your ancestor may not be portrayed, you might find that our staff, both those in costume and in modern-day clothing can provide you with some information on your great-great-great.....grandmother or grandfather!

 Mayflower is not fully accessible.
 People with difficulty walking should be aware that there are ramps that can be steep according to the rise and fall of the tides.
 On the ship, there are also several flights of stairs to climb.
 However, those unable to board the ship may enjoy a close-up view of Mayflower from the dock, visit the dockside exhibit area, talk to modern crewmembers, and look at photographs of the interior of the ship.

 For safety and accessibility reasons, strollers are not permitted on board.
 Strollers may be left in the dockside exhibit while you tour the ship.

 Yes, we encourage you to take photographs or use video cameras for your own use.
-You need not ask permission of the staff to take pictures of Mayflower II.
+You need not ask permission of the staff to take pictures of Mayflower.
 Commercial use of photographs or video is prohibited without permission from our Public Relations office.